GUIDE Program

 ENROLLMENT PROCESS

-- We send information from the appointment to Medicare to determine benefits.
+- Our staff will send information from the appointment to Medicare to determine benefits.

-- The patient and caregiver receive continued coordinated care from the ADC program.
+- The patient and caregiver will receive continued coordinated care as long as they are still eligible for the program.

 GUIDE BENEFITS